ESPRI-Mod/docs/mkdocs/docs/esgf/testing.md

 The command is `esgf <groupe>-<nœud> status`.
 `groupe` can be set to `int`, `dev` or `prod`.
 `nœud` means the exact node you want to check.
 The 3 accepted values for this parameter are `index`, `idp` ou `data`.
-This parameter is optional, and if you omit it the test suite will check every node in that group.
+This parameter is optional, and if you omit it the ESGF-Ansible will check every node in that group.

 For example, if you want to have the status of the data node in production :